piggz/harbour-amazfish/README.md

     .ft
     .res

-# Amazfit GTS
+# Server Side Pairing Code

-GTS requires a server-side pairing key which requires inital pairing with an android device.
+The newer devices (GTS, BipS etc) requires a server-side pairing key which requires inital pairing with an android device.
 To get the key, follow the instructions here and enter into Amzafish when prompted, WITHOUT 0x at the beginning.

 See https://codeberg.org/Freeyourgadget/Gadgetbridge/wiki/Amazfit-GTS

-*MiBand 2/3/Cor*

-These devices are untested and use the Bip backend.
-Should be safe to try and FW download should not be allowed.

 *Pairing Issues*